-When applying the wax, keep the applicator at a 45-degree angle against the skin because it's the best angle for spreading.
+When applying the wax, keep the applicator at a 45-degree angle against the skin—that's the best angle for spreading.

 Removing Wax Too Slowly

 The strip needs to be removed quickly in one motion from one side, across, and past the other side.
-Your natural reaction when you're first doing this on yourself is to hesitate, go only so far, or pull upwards instead of over all the way to the other side.
+Your natural reaction will be to hesitate, go only so far, or pull upwards instead of all the way over to the other side.

 Thinking It Will Be Easy

 The process doesn't look that difficult, right?
-You swipe some wax over hair in the direction of growth, put on a strip and pull it off in the opposite way you put it on.
+You swipe some wax over hair in the direction of growth, put on a strip and pull it off in the opposite direction.
 Well, the techs only make it look fairly effortless.
 In reality, it's not that easy.
 The techs have gone to school, gotten a license to perform services, and have experience behind them.